 ]]>

-Doctoral Program School of Education Doctoral Program 15th Anniversary!
-Doctoral Program in Educational Leadership Tue, 09 Sep 2025 11:21:00 -0500
+Alumni Spotlights Doctoral Program Doctoral Program 15th Anniversary!
+School of Education Doctoral Program in Educational Leadership Tue, 09 Sep 2025 11:21:00 -0500

 /blog/doctoral-program-alumni-spotlight-8-dr-raymond-loverso-23 Doctoral Program Alumni Spotlight #8 - Dr. Raymond Loverso '23 /blog/doctoral-program-alumni-spotlight-8-dr-raymond-loverso-23 Dr. Raymond Loverso (EdD 2023) described his experience in the ϳԹ Doctoral Program as a turning point in his life and career.
 As a